 - Passing USMLE/COMLEX scores

-Their employing hospital will send information about employment screening, work authorization documents, background checks, employment forms, benefits information and their online training requirements.
+The employing hospital will send information about employment screening, work authorization documents, background checks, employment forms, benefits information and hospital online training requirements.

-At the beginning of their appointment the employing hospital will require that a health questionnaire be completed.
-They must comply with the hospital’s policies concerning tuberculosis screening and immunizations, including measles, mumps, rubella, hepatitis B, and proof of Chickenpox disease, positive titer or vaccination.
-This is required at the time of their initial pre-placement screening.
+The employing hospital will require that a health questionnaire be completed.
+The trainee must comply with the hospital’s policies concerning tuberculosis screening and immunizations, including measles, mumps, rubella, hepatitis B, COVID-19 vaccinations and proof of Chickenpox disease, positive titer or vaccination.
+This is required at the time of the initial pre-placement screening.